-Abacus Mining and Exploration Corporation (the "Company") is a junior mining and exploration company actively engaged in the acquisition, exploration and development of mineral resource properties.
+Abacus Mining & Exploration Corp. (the "Company") is a junior mining and exploration company actively engaged in the acquisition, exploration and development of mineral resource properties.
 The Company trades on the TSX Venture Exchange under the symbol AME.
 As at the date hereof, the Company presently holds options on mineral resource properties in the Afton Mine Camp near Kamloops, British Columbia.

-During the six month period ending June 30, 2005, the Company received shareholder and court approval for the arrangement to transfer the Company's wholly owned subsidiary, Abacus Alaska Inc. which includes the Niblack property into Niblack Mining Corp.
-The transfer is recommended to provide greater market awareness and financing opportunities of the Niblack property.
+During the nine month period ending September 30, 2005, the Company received shareholder and court approval for the arrangement to transfer the Company's wholly owned subsidiary, Abacus Alaska Inc. which includes the Niblack property into Niblack Mining Corp.
+The transfer was recommended to provide greater market awareness and financing opportunities of the Niblack property.
 Management believes this will be a significant opportunity to increase shareholder value.
 In addition, the separation of the Niblack property from the Afton property will provide both organizations increased flexibility to utilize and advance their respective assets.
 Management also feels that by separating its assets into two companies and providing shareholders with proportionate interests in those companies, shareholder value will be further increased.

-Under the terms of the arrangement Abacus shareholders will retain their shareholdings in Abacus and receive one Niblack Mining share for every four shares of Abacus held.
-The effective date for which the new shares will be issued is April 15, 2005.
+Under the terms of the arrangement Abacus shareholders retained their shareholdings in Abacus and received one Niblack Mining share for every four shares of Abacus held.
+The effective date for which the new shares were issued was April 15, 2005.
 The Company has also loaned \$300,000 to Niblack Mining Corp.
 As consideration for the loan, the Company will receive 1,000,000 shares of Niblack Mining Corp.